pulkitmathurgoogle/ApplicationIntegrationBootCamp/labs/pub-sub-trigger-Salesforce/README.md

 For this lab, we will create a Pub/Sub topic that receives temperature readings in degrees Kelvin from an IOT device.
 This quickstart tests the integration's ability to listen to the topic and perform tasks when triggered.
 1. Go to the Pub/Sub topics page in the Cloud console
 2. Click Create a topic.
-3. In the Topic ID field, provide a unique topic name. e.g <prefix>-appintlab.
-The prefix could be your username, ldap, initials, etc
+3. In the Topic ID field, provide a unique topic name.
 4. Click Create

 ![alt text](images/pubsubtopic.png)